takato7/philosophers-concurrency/README.md

 ## Synchronization Strategy

-Fork access is synchronized using mutexes.
+All shared resources are protected using mutexes to ensure safe concurrent access.

 Critical sections include:

-- Fork acquisition
+- Fork acquisition and release
-- Printing state messages
+- Writing log messages (to prevent output interleaving)
-- Updating meal timestamps
+- Updating last meal timestamps
-- Global stop conditions
+- Checking global termination state

-This prevents:
+This guarantees:

-- Data races
+- No data races
-- Interleaved console output
-- Inconsistent simulation state
+- Consistent simulation state
+- Deterministic logging output

 ## Deadlock Prevention

-To prevent circular waiting between philosophers, fork acquisition order is controlled.

-The implementation avoids scenarios where all philosophers hold one fork simultaneously while waiting indefinitely for the second.

-Strategies may include:

-- Asymmetric fork ordering
-- Delayed start timing
-- Even/odd philosopher scheduling
+Deadlock is prevented by breaking the circular wait condition.

+Philosophers acquire forks in a consistent global order.

+To avoid symmetric locking patterns that could lead to circular dependencies, one philosopher uses an asymmetric acquisition strategy.

+This ensures that no cyclic dependency can form in the resource graph.

 ## Timing & Monitoring